rchanou/mazurka/README.md

     - New Op: Module
       - For including modules, by specific version
     - Can we derive what's considered a Function solely by analyzing Ops and other Nodes?
+  - Input
+    - What "drives" the system.
+Callbacks/listeners push events to these inputs.
-  - Events
+  - Generator
-    - Stream of events for a system.
-Defines a “program”, not a “function”.
+    - Returns a non-deterministic value; essentially a "non-idempotent" function
+    - Examples: Math.random, Date.now, shortid
   - Effect
     - Can these all be combined into one property to cover safety, idempotence, and ephemerality?
     - Publish
-      - Puts value on Input with ID
+      - Puts value on certain input
-      - Examples: Math.random, Date.now
+      - Pass to event handlers
     - Safe (Level 0)
       - Safe to re-run after a relevant code change, for example
       - Examples: log, render